ashlanserrao/ekta-ai/README.md

 - **Static facts are curated.** The RAG knowledge base (`backend/data/stadium_facts.json`) is a hand-authored, representative set of stadium information (gates, transit, dining, accessibility, rules, family services, sustainability) rather than a live CMS feed.
 - **Language scope.** English, Spanish, and French are first-class (UI, voice, and offline mock).
 The live LLM will still respond in other languages it is addressed in; only the offline fallback and UI chrome are limited to these three.
 - **GenAI provider is optional.** Groq is the live LLM.
 If `GROQ_API_KEY` is absent, rate-limited, or unreachable, the system transparently falls back to deterministic mock responses, offline RAG, and rule-based alerts/Copilot — so the demo never hard-fails.
-- **Demo-grade auth.** Staff access uses a shared passcode + JWT suitable for a demo.
-Production would integrate real identity (SSO/role-based access); the code refuses to boot in `ENV=production` with default/weak secrets.
+- **Demo-grade auth.** The landing page uses a hardcoded `test`/`test` credential gate for a fast hackathon login flow.
+On the fan side this is UI-only (no backend account system); on the staff side it still exchanges the shared passcode for a real signed JWT via the existing staff-auth endpoint, so protected staff APIs stay properly gated.
+Production would integrate real identity (SSO/role-based access) end-to-end; the code refuses to boot in `ENV=production` with default/weak secrets.
 - **Single-process deployment.** The digital-twin simulator and in-memory rate limiter assume one backend process for the demo (see scaling notes below).

 ---